AnD-startup/dev.to/docs/installation/windows.md

 ### Installing WSL

-Since DEV's codebase is using the Ruby on Rails framework, we will need to install Windows Subsystem for Linux.
+Since LetsBuild.gg's codebase is using the Ruby on Rails framework, we will need to install Windows Subsystem for Linux.
 Some dependencies used by the source code triggered errors when installing on Windows, so using WSL allows you to work on the software and not having to fix gem incompatibilities.

 First, let's enable Windows Subsystem for Linux in your machine.
 You can do this by opening `Control Panel`, going to `Programs`, and then clicking